AICPS-Lab/LogiDebrief/README.md

 ## 📊 Output Format

-The system generates a comprehensive JSON report including:
+The system generates a comprehensive JSON report including (see example snippet below):

 ```json
 {